 Ways to See The Hill Country

 Cycle Texas provides free, detailed information about cycling routes over the best cycling roads in Texas as well as other useful information targeted to bicycling guests.

 Texas Wine Tours offers day tours, short tours and custom tours to Hill Country wineries.
-The regular tour is an all day event and begins in Fredericksburg including stops at 5 of the best wineries and tasting rooms in the state.
+The regular tour is an all-day event and begins in Fredericksburg including stops at 5 of the best wineries and tasting rooms in the state.
 Or, if time is short, you can reserve a seat on our short tour where you'll visit 3 wineries/tasting rooms in an afternoon.
 Custom tours can be arranged with two weeks notice and can include an Austin or San Antonio pickup/drop-off.
 The regular tour will include lunch at one of the wineries.
-Their gourmet picnic lunches are made fresh daily by a local favorite caterer.
-You will want to buy a bottle or two of wine from the host winery to have with your lunch or afternoon snack.
-What a cushy way to tour the Hill Country!

-As I mentioned, I love seeing the Hill Country on foot.
-I recommend starting with an overview of the Texas Hill Country parks.
+If you want to plan your own tour, the Texas Hill Country Wineries has put together a great printable map.
+As we mentioned, we love seeing the Hill Country on foot.
+We recommend starting with an overview of the Texas Hill Country parks.
 Select a park you want to visit and then look at the park website to find out more about hiking.
 Each park has trails.

 If you want to start out with an easy walk and city tour of Fredericksburg, the American Volkssport Association provides a mapped route of the town.
 The walk is 10 kilometers (6.2 miles) but you can shop, have lunch or rest along the way.
 The walk is self-paced.

 Central Texas and the Hill Country will surprise you.
-With rolling hills, stony creeks and wildflowers galore, the Hill Country has become an important Spring destination for outdoors enthusiasts as well as those wanting a taste of small town Texas country living.
+With rolling hills, stony creeks and wildflowers galore, the Hill Country has become an important Spring destination for outdoors enthusiasts as well as those wanting a taste of small-town Texas country living.